iandioch/ffmpeg-go/README.md

-This project is a small Go script which uses `ffmpeg` to create a GIF of a section of a video hosted at a given URL.
+This project contains a small Go server which uses `ffmpeg` to create a GIF of a section of a video that is hosted at a given URL.

 # Setup

-1. Requires working commands `ffmpeg` and `uuidgen`.
+1. Requires working commands `ffmpeg` and `uuidgen`. `ffmpeg` may need special set-up in order to work with HTTPS-based video URLs.
 2. Run `mkdir out` in this repo to create the directory for the output GIFs.

 # Usage